giswa/homebridge-beewi/README.md

 You will need to install Noble to have this plugin running : https://github.com/noble/noble

+## Installation

+Until the code is submitted to npm, you can make this run manually :

+- Create a folder "homebridge-beewi" in the node_modules folder (in your home directory)
+- Copy the index.js file inside this "homebridge-beewi" folder (so : ~/node_modules/homebridge-beewi/index.js )
+- restart homebridge.

 ## Configuration

-simply add the Bluetooth address of each lightbulb required as a separate accessory in the Homebridge `config.json` file:
+Add the Bluetooth address of each lightbulb required as a separate accessory in the Homebridge `config.json` file:

 ```
   "accessories": [